 Even without the extras, it’s a wonderfully safe machine.
 The enhanced ergonomically Honda-customised, highly automated Garmin G3000 avionics suite is truly something to behold.
 Experienced pilots will wonder at the increased display performance, full flight VNAV/TOLD/PERF, beautiful graphical weight and balance, AoA indicator and more.

-Greater degree of flexibility
+A greater degree of flexibility

-In fact, the HondaJet Elite is designed for all sorts of tricky scenarios.
+The HondaJet Elite is designed for all sorts of tricky scenarios.
 If space is an issue, it has you covered; it can take-off and land in shorter distances than the HA-420, giving you a greater degree of flexibility regarding when and where you fly.

 This is further improved by an increased range of 17%.
 In total, this takes the aircraft’s potential to 1,437 nm.
 That’s enough to cover plenty of non-stop flights (think London to Moscow).
 Or, if you’re willing to pop down to refuel once, the possibilities are vastly broadened.

 However you look at it, the stats are impressive.
 The HondaElite Jet can reach 43,000 ft, climbing at a rate of 4,100 ft per minute.
 Stretching just over 42 ft in length, the aircraft is capable of carrying up to five passengers at a time.
 Or, with just a single crew member, it can hold six.